csiebler/csiebler.github.io/content/posts/azure-openai-gpt4o-audio-api-cost-analysis.md

 This equates to $5.9176910017 per hour of audio
 ```

-So this means for synthesizing audio, we're looking at roughly $6 per hour.
+So this means for **synthesizing audio, we're looking at roughly $6 per hour**.
 But okay, this was just a small example, so let's run some experiments, scale it and evaluate across a few more languages.

 ## Cost per hour across different languages